Briana McDonagh

 How it works

 Your savings or transaction account is linked to your mortgage.
 The balance in your linked account reduces the loan balance on which interest is calculated — without reducing your actual mortgage balance.
-For example, if you have a $400,000 mortgage and $50,000 sitting in your linked account, you only pay interest on $350,000.
-The $50,000 stays accessible in your account at all times.
+For example, if you have a $100,000 mortgage and $70,000 sitting in your linked account, you only pay interest on $30,000.
+The $70,000 stays in your bank account, accessible at any time.

 Versus revolving credit